All Episodes

 And she's telling me the same thing.

-They're gonna vote for Trump.
+They're going to vote for Trump.

-And it just seems like uh I know the polls are saying, you know, it's tight and close.
+And it just seems like I know the polls are saying, you know, it's tight and close.

-I think people right now are just a little scared to say, yeah, we support him, but uh I think it's gonna be a uh b uh totally different outcome than a lot of people are thinking.
+I think people right now are just a little scared to say, yeah, we support him.

-I'm not gonna make a prediction.
+I'm not going to make a prediction.

-I'm I'm working on the assumption that we're behind.
+I'm working on the assumption that we're behind.

-I'm working on the assumption that nothing is easy in life, and anybody that's telling you it is, I don't think is telling you the truth.
+And anybody that's telling you it is, I don't think is telling you the truth.

 All right, back to our phones.